Redcliffs: History

 The area of Redcliffs was first populated by humans about 700 years ago.
 In the 14th century, large groups of Māori, initially the Waitaha people and then the Ngāti Māmoe tribe, settled in the area.
 The Ngāi Tahu eventually displaced Ngāti Māmoe and were still living in the area when the first Europeans arrived.

+The Māori name for the mudflats near the suburb is Ohikaparuparu, it is an important shellfish gathering site for Māori.

-During 19th excavations of Moa Bone Point Cave in Redcliffs numerous artefacts were found.
-These included moa bones and egg shells, bones of seals, birds and fish, shellfish and many Māori taonga.
+The Moa Bone Point Cave (Te Ana o Hineraki) in Redcliffs was excavated under the direction of Julius von Haast in 1872, and numerous artefacts were found.
+Many further investigations have been undertaken since that time.
+Artefacts found included moa bones and egg shells, bones of seals, birds and fish, shellfish and many Māori taonga.
 This suggests that Moa Bone Point Cave was used as shelter by the first Māori people but also used as a place to store valuable items.

+Moncks Cave is another smaller cave located in Redcliffs.
+It was discovered by road workers in 1889, and is considered to be one of the greatest archaeological sites in New Zealand because of the evidence that it has provided of early Māori occupation, including wooden artefacts.

 Location

 The suburb is most directly accessed from the city centre by a causeway that crosses the Avon Heathcote Estuary and is the suburb immediately before Sumner.
 Alternatively, Redcliffs can be accessed through McCormack's Bay Road, which circles the perimeter of the Avon Heathcote Estuary.
 The coastal road from Redcliffs to Sumner allows for further access to the port and suburb of Lyttelton and the Port Hills, and an alternative—if long—route to the city centre.